 This lambswool mitt has been one of the most popular mitts purchased by enthusiasts over the last few years or so.
 However in more recent times other car wash mitts have appeared on the market with longer and plusher fibres and although more expensive, have started to challenge the Adams Mitt in terms of appeal.

-The price of Adams Lambswool Mitt is in the region of $26.98.
+The price of Adams Lambswool Mitt is in the region of Price not available.

 Meguiars Super Thick Microfibre Wash Mitt